JaMo42/system_monitor/README.md

   - `show_status` (string) comma separated list of battery statuses to show.
     The default is `Charging,Not charging`.
     See the `/sys/class/power_supply/<supply_name>/status` section here for valid values: https://www.kernel.org/doc/Documentation/ABI/testing/sysfs-class-power.

+- `theme`
+    - `theme` (string) name of builtin theme to use as a base, the other fields in this section override colors in that theme, see `THEME.md`.

 Boolean values can be given as `true`, `yes`, or `1` for true and `false`, `no`, or `0` for false.